Wimbledon College: Under Sinnott

-Recent history
+Post-1950

 The school expanded its facilities with a new wing (the St Lawrence wing) of classrooms, kitchens and toilets completed in the early 1950s; these are now predominantly used for English and science.
 The growth in demand for student places meant that the school quickly expanded, from nearly 500 pupils in 1950, to 670 by the mid-1960s.
 In order to accommodate all students, it began to use the parish halls of the next-door Sacred Heart Church, for lessons and study spaces, and facilities in Chessington owned by the Old Wimbledonians Association.
 Between 1965 and 1967, the school constructed a new cross-wing, the Manners wing, which housed the sixth form, new classrooms, a gymnasium and a swimming pool; the Manners wing now houses maths and sciences.

 In 1968, the school successfully revived its houses tradition, which had fallen into irrelevance to many boys, and prefects resumed their function as the main guarantors of discipline.
 A dual house and line system, as operates today, was established.
 The following year, the college became a voluntary aided comprehensive school.

 In the early morning of 13 February 1977, the college hall was destroyed by fire; the cause of the fire is still undetermined.
 The school's administration was not displeased, as a plan had been formulated for several years to build a new hall on the site of the old one; this plan was executed in 1980 in the aftermath of the fire.
 The new hall continued to house the college's kitchens and dinery.

-During the 1980s, the school's reputation declined, with pupils committing arsons and vandalising staff cars.
-General disorderliness in assemblies notably increased.
-Pupil numbers fell by almost 18% in the six years to 1991 as parents opted to send their children to other schools instead.
-The practice of using the ferula for punishment, as was common in Jesuit schools, was abandoned at about this time.
+During the 1980s, the school ehanced its reputation as a strong rugby and cricket school with a series of notable successes.
+Paddy O'D (Donhead Lodge Prep School) and Gerald Smythe (St Catherines Middle School) had built an incredibly strong sporting base which fed pupils into the Wimbledon College system.
+Notable players from this time were numerous and many went on to represent Surrey Schools as well as England Schools and a number went on to play first class rugby both in England and abroad (notably Brian Mullin of London Irish and Clermont, John Travers Rosslyn Park, Fergus Timmons Rosslyn Park and Cambridge, James Dyson Richmond, Brian Gegg Harlequins and Cambridge and Ben Ryan Cambridge, West Hartlepool, coach of England sevens 2007-13, Fiji sevens 2013-16 winning Olympic gold in 2016.
+Other notable players of this era were Ivan Stroud (Surrey rugby, cricket and Rosslyn Park), Michael Nielsen (Rosslyn Park and Surrey), Steve Porter (Surrey and Harlequins) and Billy McCulloch (Surrey and Rosslyn Park) There was subsequently great success in the Surrey Rugby Championship.
+This also saw a golden period for the Old Wimbledonians rugby club with 5 teams turning out each week on a regular basis.
+The practice of using the ferula for punishment, as was common in Jesuit schools, was abandoned around 1989 in line with the government's banning of corporal punishment.